The Netherlands

 Dutch vs European VC investment trends

-When comparing industry investment for The Netherlands and Europe, we see a much higher degree of investment into Energy and Fintech startups within The Netherlands.
+When comparing industry investment for The Netherlands and Europe, we see a higher degree of investment into Energy and Fintech startups within The Netherlands.

 By province